Peoria, Illinois: Industry

-At this time, agricultural implement production declined, which led the earth moving and tractor equipment companies to skyrocket and make Peoria in this field the world leader.
+Around the 1880s, businesses such as Rouse Hazard Co. in Peoria, were dealers and importers of bicycles and accessories worldwide.
+Charles Duryea, one of the cycle manufacturers, developed the first commercially available gasoline-powered automobile in the U.S. in 1893.
+At the time agricultural implement production declined, which led the earth moving and tractor equipment companies to skyrocket and make Peoria in this field the world leader.
 In 1925, Caterpillar Tractor Co. was formed from California-based companies, Benjamin Holt Co. and the C.L.
 Best Tractor Co.
-Robert G. LeTourneau's earth moving company began its production of new scrapers and dozers in 1935 which evolved into Komatsu-Dresser, Haulpak Division.
+Robert G. LeTourneau's earth moving company began its production of new scrapers and dozers in 1935, which evolved into Komatsu-Dresser, Haulpak Division.
+Today, the joint venture between Komatsu and Dresser Industries has long since passed; Komatsu bought out Dresser in 1996.
+The entity that remains is the off-highway truck manufacturing division for Komatsu America Corporation.
+In September 2024, Komatsu Limited announced that it was "enhancing its Peoria operations by constructing a new office building that will provide a collaborative space for engineering, sales, manufacturing, management and other functions."
+The new building is planned to be completed by the end of 2025.